Updated: Oct 28, 2022

 What it looks like in practice...

 Let’s look at a couple of examples.
-A local warehouse is currently using 400w metal halide fixtures to light up the warehouse.
-The 400w fixtures are replaced with a 55w LED fixture resulting in a reduction of 345w or 86% reduction in consumed energy.
+A local warehouse is currently using 400w metal halide fixtures to light their warehouse.
+Each of the 400w fixtures are replaced with 55w LED lighting fixtures, resulting in a reduction of 345w, or 86% reduction in consumed energy.
 The fixtures are left on 12 hours a day 5 days a week or 3,120 hours a year.
-At this run rate and the utility cost of 7¢/kWh, each 400w fixture was costing about $88 per year.
+At this run rate and a utility cost of $0.07/kWh, each 400w fixture was costing about $88 per year.
 This particular facility has 200 of these fixtures resulting in an annual running cost of $17,500.
 Just swapping the fixtures out results in annual savings of over $15,000.

-We can drive even deeper savings through applying sensors to the project to automatically dim or turn off the lights when not needed but for the case of this example, let’s assume we are just replacing the fixtures.
-A project of this size can vary in cost based on complexity, type of fixtures selected, recycling, and labor but let’s assume the turnkey price is $25,000.
-In this case, it would result in a 1.66 year simple payback ($25,000 turnkey project cost / $15,000 annual savings), meaning the client will recoup the $25,000 invested in 19 months and for the next 8 ½ years, can expect the full savings with little or no maintenance cost.
+We can drive even deeper savings through applying sensors to the project to automatically dim or turn off the lights when not needed.
+But for the case of this example, let’s assume we are just replacing the fixtures.
+A project of this size can vary in cost based on complexity, type of fixtures selected, recycling, and labor, but let’s assume the turnkey price for executing this project is $25,000.
+In this case, it would result in a 1.66 year simple payback ($25,000 turnkey project cost / $15,000 annual savings), meaning the client will recoup the $25,000 invested in 19 months and for the next 8 ½ years (the useful life of the new lights), can expect the full savings with little or no maintenance cost.

 As you can see, these projects allow building owners or operators to invest in the underlying value of their asset with the benefit of generating cash flows in the form of savings.
-These savings are often at a high internal rate of return (IRR), allowing a business to capture these cash flows and thus helping the bottom line.
+These savings are often at a high internal rate of return (IRR) - greater than most any other opportunity that they have to deploy capital - allowing a business to capture these cash flows and thus helping their bottom line.